stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 }
 ```

-`__typename` is technical GraphQL field, which can be queried for any type.
-It is used to match returned data to types listed in `union`.
-Thus various framework can map returned data to correct types.
+The `__typename` field is a technical GraphQL field used to match returned data to types listed in the union.
+Various frameworks can use it to map returned data to correct types.

 ## Pros
-* Clearly expressed API intention for various states.
+* Clearly expresses API intentions for various states, indicating which errors can occur simultaneously.
-  * Which error can occur at once.
-* Schema clearly define, which responses are produced.
+* Schema clearly defines which responses are produced.
-* Testability is Quite Good.
-On producer and consumer side as we both sides know, which states can occur.
+* Testability is quite good, as both producer and consumer sides know which states can occur.
-* Codegen tools take advantage of `union` semantics and generate adequate code.
-Kotlin `sealed`, Typescript `union`.
+* Code generation tools leverage `union` semantics to generate appropriate code (e.g., Kotlin, Java `sealed`, TypeScript `union`).

 ## Cons
-* API definition is complex.
+* API definition becomes complex.
-* More Code, Complexity and Maintenance cost.
+* Increased code complexity and maintenance costs.
-* Adding new type to union is breaking change for consumer.
+* Adding a new type to the union is a breaking change for consumers.

 # Summary
-Proof APIs works as expected [ApiBehaviorTest](../client/src/test/kotlin/org/example/typesafe/gql/pizza/client/ApiBehaviorTest.kt).
+Proof that APIs work as expected with [ApiBehaviorTest](../client/src/test/kotlin/org/example/typesafe/gql/pizza/client/ApiBehaviorTest.kt).

-We saw multiple approaches how to pass states to consumer.
-Difference lies in:
+We've explored multiple approaches to communicate states to consumers, differing in:

-* API Complexity
+* API complexity
-* Consumer friendliness
+* Consumer-friendliness
 * Type safety

-* Dependents on use case...
+Which one use?
+Dependents on use case.

 # Thanks.
 Questions?